MattM123/JDA-Bot/README.md

 it is doable.
 If you self host or use a hosting service with Pterodactyl you will be able to host it alongside your Minecraft server.
 If there's enough interest in using it then I may make notes on what needs to be changed within the code and other steps to use it yourself.

-For any questions regarding the bot's code, you can reach me in our discord discord.gg/a3GEGEf.
+For any questions regarding the bot's code, you can reach me in our [Discord server](discord.gg/a3GEGEf "DC link")